Kinedu/cloud_dev_challenge/README.md

 You can also use an [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/features/#Details_for_Elastic_Load_Balancing_Products) instead of API gateway.
 For details, please visit https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html

+0. Run the application in localhost

+        ruby app/server.rb

 What Do I Do Next?
 ------------------